 The 9 Step ID4T model: • Goals • Objectives • Learner characteristics • Test items • Texts • Activities • Media • Implementation • Revisions

-LOCAL: Ali was appointed to the Board of Trustees for the Centre Learning Community (CLC) Charter School in State College.
+LOCAL: Ali was elected President of the Board of Trustees for the Centre Learning Community (CLC) Charter School in State College.

 From Ali: "If you're frustrated by the lack of change that modern technologies have brought to classrooms in all sorts of settings, I'd love to welcome you to our research team!"